krish6388/Earthly-Landing-Page/README.md

-Link for the Landing Page
+# Link for the Landing Page
 https://earthlylandingpage.netlify.app/

+# Description of project
+A responsive webpage with scroll animations using ReactJS.

 # Getting Started with Create React App